Second Man Arrested In Case Of 10-Year-Old Girl Sexually Assaulted By 5 Men At South Side Motel

 The victim’s uncle spotted them at a gas station, and investigators say the mother even confronted Brinner at his home.

-In October, the victim’s mother took her to Comer Children’s Hospital for a physical exam, but it wasn’t until this week that Brinner, a former Marine and current employee of the Union Pacific Railroad was placed into custody.
+In October, the victim’s mother took her to the University of Chicago’s Comer Children’s Hospital for a physical exam.
+But it wasn’t until this week that Brinner — a former Marine and current employee of the Union Pacific Railroad — was placed into custody.

 Prosecutors did not comment on the lapse in time.
 The lag times in this case have sparked protests and outrage by Mayor Lori Lightfoot.